Skip to main content

 ITER-RETGEN: Iterative Retrieval-Generation

 Shao et al. (2023) (Shao et al., 2023) proposed ITER-RETGEN, which implements an iterative loop of retrieval and generation: the model generates an initial answer, uses this answer to formulate new retrieval queries (which are more focused than the original question), retrieves additional evidence, and regenerates the answer incorporating the new evidence.
 This process repeats for a fixed number of iterations.
 ITER-RETGEN demonstrated that even simple iterative retrieval (without sophisticated reasoning or planning) substantially improves answer quality on multi-hop questions.
+Unlike IRCoT's step-wise retrieval and FLARE's confidence-triggered retrieval, ITER-RETGEN runs for a fixed number of iterations, trading adaptivity for simplicity.

 In-Context Retrieval-Augmented LMs